lmerwin/Bike-Store-Analysis-and-Visualization/README.md

 ## Process
 ### Step 1: Use SQL to perform an exploratory data analysis.
+The data was obtained from Kaggle as a relational database.

 The main categories of business questions I wanted to explore were:
   - sales trends
   - shipping trends